BluInc/buglecall/README.md

 =========================

 This project is intended to help people rapidly deploy common rails configurations and offer as a good starting point to test out new ideas.
-This applicationi is configured and able to run right out of the box.
+This application is configured and able to run right out of the box.

 It includes the following: